SmartTokenLabs/token-negotiator/CONTRIBUTING.md

 Commit the changes once you are happy with them.

-For code changes, please include unit tests that ensure the change is performing the require task.
+For code changes, please include unit tests that ensure the change is performing the required task.
 This will help speed up the process.

 ### Pull Request